Fantomas42/django-blog-zinnia/docs/settings.rst

   String of the url that handles the media files of Zinnia.

-ZINNIA_MAIL_COMMENT
+ZINNIA_MAIL_COMMENT_NOTIFICATION_RECIPIENTS
-  **Default :** True
+  **Default :** list of emails based on settings.MANAGERS

-  Boolean used for sending an email to managers when a comment is posted or not.
+  List of emails used for sending a notification when a new public comment has been posted.

 ZINNIA_MAIL_COMMENT_REPLY
   **Default :** False